Rift-FI/rift-web/README.md

-# Rift - Payment Solutions.
+# Rift - web app.

 Accept USDC and M-Pesa payments.
 Convert crypto to KES.
 Payment solutions for freelancers, businesses and individuals.